WalletWasabi/WasabiDoc/docs/building-wasabi/Dojo.md

 ---
 {
   "title": "Dojo",
   "description": "The Dojo is the place where all the many Wasabikas get together and collaborate.
-Here we honor those who have already earned their belts, and celebrate those who get promoted."
+Here we honor those who have already earned their belts, and celebrate those who get promoted.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---